shahryarabbasmirza93/datathon/README.md

 http://www.bom.gov.au/climate/data/stations/

-As the data i am trying to analyse is from 2005 to 2020, i will add the population of the respective state in particular year. https://www.abs.gov.au/websitedbs/D3310114.nsf/Home/census
+As the data i am trying to analyse is from 2005 to 2020, i will add the population of the respective state in particular year.
+Because its
+Obvious that the of the electricity demand increases if the population of a state increase. https://www.abs.gov.au/websitedbs/D3310114.nsf/Home/census

 Next when i analysed the data, i came to know that energy consumption is quite low during weekends.
 Which means public holidays can also affect in the energy consumption.
-So my last feature will be list of public holidays.
+So, my last feature will be list of public holidays.
 After doing this i will check for the outliers and missing values. https://info.australia.gov.au/about-australia/special-dates-and-events/public-holidays